itsgokulram/Singapore-Resale-Flat-Prices-Predicting/README.md

 ### Scope

-  The project will involve the following tasks: Data Collection and Preprocessing: Collect a dataset of resale flat transactions from the Singapore Housing and Development Board (HDB) for the years 1990 to Till Date.
-Preprocess the data to clean and structure it for machine learning.
-Feature Engineering: Extract relevant features from the dataset, including town, flat type, storey range, floor area, flat model, and lease commence date.
-Create any additional features that may enhance prediction accuracy.
-Model Selection and Training: Choose an appropriate machine learning model for regression (e.g., linear regression, decision trees, or random forests).
+  The project will involve the following tasks:

+* Data Collection and Preprocessing - Collect a dataset of resale flat transactions from the Singapore Housing and Development Board (HDB) for the years 1990 to Till Date.
+* Preprocess the data to clean and structure it for machine learning.
+* Feature Engineering: Extract relevant features from the dataset, including town, flat type, storey range, floor area, flat model, and lease commence date.
+* Create any additional features that may enhance prediction accuracy.

+### Model Selection and Training

+  Choose an appropriate machine learning model for regression (e.g., linear regression, decision trees, or random forests).
 Train the model on the historical data, using a portion of the dataset for training.

+### Model Evaluation

-Model Evaluation: Evaluate the model's predictive performance using regression metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), or Root Mean Squared Error (RMSE) and R2 Score.
+  Evaluate the model's predictive performance using regression metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), or Root Mean Squared Error (RMSE) and R2 Score.

 ### Streamlit Web Application